 Forbes College is a two-year residential college that functions as a center of undergraduate academic advising.
 Each year it hosts a diverse range of intellectual, social and cultural events.

-Wilson College, the first of Princeton's six residential colleges, is home to roughly 500 freshmen and sophomores, 16 upper-class Residential College Advisors (RCAs), 10 Residential Graduate Students (RGSs) and a Resident Faculty Fellow.
+Wilson College, the first of Princeton's six residential colleges, is home to roughly 500 first-year students and sophomores, 16 upper-class Residential College Advisors (RCAs), 10 Residential Graduate Students (RGSs) and a Resident Faculty Fellow.

-As a four-year college, Whitman houses and advises freshmen, sophomores, juniors and seniors.
+As a four-year college, Whitman houses and advises first-year students, sophomores, juniors and seniors.
 Resident graduate students, faculty fellow, and a dedicated college administrative staff are also part of this learning community.

-The Rockefeller College community includes more than nine hundred undergraduates.
-Approximately five hundred students – freshmen and sophomores – live in the college, with their own dining facilities, study areas, computer clusters and classrooms.
+The Rockefeller College community includes more than 900 undergraduates.
+Approximately 500 students – first-year students and sophomores – live in the college, with their own dining facilities, study areas, computer clusters and classrooms.

 A four-year residential college, home for approximately 200 first-year students, 200 sophomores, and 140 juniors and seniors.